-The Rural Alberta Business Centre (RABC) Program is a partnership between the Government of Alberta and local organizations actively involved with the business community.
+The Rural Alberta Business Centres (RABC) are a partnership between the Government of Alberta and local organizations actively involved with the business community.

 RABCs provide advice and information services to entrepreneurs and small businesses to assist them in making informed business decisions.